msfrisbie/angularjs-examples/digest/README.md

 }
 ```

-`$apply()` is used to execute an expression in angular from outside of the angular framework.
-(For example from browser DOM events, setTimeout, XHR or third party libraries).

-We see that, after evaluating the `expr` parameter and handling exceptions thrown by it, it invokes `$rootScope.$digest()`.
+After evaluating the `expr` parameter and handling exceptions thrown by it, `$apply` invokes `$rootScope.$digest()`.
 This 'digest loop' cycles through the evalAsync queue and the $watch list until the DOM is stabilized.

+Note: As detailed in the docs, it is possible to register a $watch on all $digest calls by passing it a single parameter, the callback function.
+The callback executes on all $digest invocations application-wide.

+### Example Walkthrough

 In this example, we can gain some insight into when $digest is called.

-As detailed in the docs, it is possible to register a $watch on all $digest calls by passing it a single parameter, the callback function.
-The callback executes on all $digest invocations application-wide.

 Opening the application and examine the console.

 After the config finishes, the controller will obviously be instantiated.

 Inside it, we declare a variable and a function, which are not of interest at this time, we register a $watch on all $digest calls, and we set a $timeout.
 We can see that $digest is invoked twice, this is due to the $watch listener being registered.

 When the timeout executes, it will invoke the make_request function, which contains an $http request.

-Following this we see that two more calls to $digest are invoked.
-Both XHR and $timeout actions will call $digest.
+Following this, we see that $digest occurs 2 more times.
+Both XHR and $timeout actions will invoke $digest when they complete.

 Additionally, we can see that clicking the button will invoke $digest. `ng-click`, though not formally tied to anything, invokes $digest.